OfficeDev/Project-docs-pr/project/api/CustomFieldCollection.md

 #### <a name="Add_[CustomFieldCreationInformation]_CustomFieldCreationInformation.md__parameters_"></a>Add([CustomFieldCreationInformation](CustomFieldCreationInformation.md) parameters)

-Adds the custom field that is specified by the [CustomFieldCreationInformation](CustomFieldCreationInformation.md) object to the collection.
+Adds the [CustomField](CustomField.md) that is specified by the [CustomFieldCreationInformation](CustomFieldCreationInformation.md) object to the collection.

 ##### Syntax